skfcz/MiniDockFx/README.md

 * has a fixed layout with 4 docking areas (left, center,right, bottom)
 * each docking area is a JFXTabbedPane
 * users could move the tabs by dragging them onto a small screen element showing possible docking areas
+* users could close the tabs using the button
-* users could close the tabs
+* users could close the tabs using a context menu with the entries
+    * Close
+    * Close All
+    * Close All to Left/Right
+* users could maximise / unmaximise a dock using the context menu or double click
 * split positions are stored in java.util.Preferences

 The implementation is pretty simple, it is just four classes and two fxml files.